jfmonsa/jfmonsa/README.md

 ## 🌟 What I’m currently focusing on
 - Developing **Full-Stack applications** with a focus on clean architecture, design patterns, and scalability.
 - Strengthening my knowledge in **Data Structures and Algorithms** (DSA) on platforms like LeetCode.
-- Exploring theoretical aspects of **Computer Science**, including advanced algorithms, programming languages theory, artificial intelligence, and simulation.
+- Exploring theoretical aspects of **Computer Science** and nerdy stuff 🤓, including advanced algorithms and data structures, programming languages theory, artificial intelligence, etc.

 ## 💻 Technical Skills
 - **Backend:** NestJS, Node.js, Express.js, JWT